Bolt Thrower: More line-up changes, Mercenary and Honour – Valour – Pride (1995–2003)

-In 1995 and 1996 they went on two European tours.
-In 1997, Martin van Drunen left the band as he felt that he never really became a part of Bolt Thrower, and because he had a disease that made his hair fall out and gave him insecurity on stage.
-For at least one show in Germany, long-time friend Dave Ingram stood in.
-Kearns also decided to leave the band.
-The position at the drum kit was taken by Alex Thomas.
-Willetts temporarily rejoined the band to do vocal duties on their next album.
-The band switched record labels from Earache to Metal Blade Records, because since the US ...For Victory tour they had seen a lack of success with Earache.
-Earache had also wanted to get rid of them and Bolt Thrower wanted to leave Earache as soon as possible, so they parted company.
+In 1995 and 1996, they went on two European tours.
+In 1997, Martin van Drunen left the band as he felt that he was never really a part of Bolt Thrower, and because he had a disease that made his hair fall out and made him insecurity on stage.
+For at least one show in Germany, Dave Ingram stood in.
+Kearns also left the band.
+The drummer position was taken by Alex Thomas.
+Willetts temporarily rejoined the band to do vocals on their next album.
+The band switched record labels from Earache to Metal Blade Records, because of a lack of success with Earache since the US ...For Victory tour.
+Earache wanted to get rid of them and Bolt Thrower wanted to leave Earache, so they parted company.

-The album titled Mercenary was released on 8 September 1998 in Europe and on 10 November 1998 in the US and features nine tracks.
-It is an overall slower album than its predecessors.
-However, it is definitely very heavy and sounds very much like classic Bolt Thrower.
-Willetts also returned to performing his previous style of singing; the hardcore punk influences have disappeared again.
-After the album recording, Willetts left the band again and the band recruited Ingram permanently after he left Benediction.
+The album Mercenary was released on 8 September 1998 in Europe and on 10 November 1998 in the US and features nine tracks.
+It is slower than its predecessors, but heavy and sounds like classic Bolt Thrower.
+Willetts returned to performing his previous style of singing.
+The hardcore punk influences disappeared again.
+After the album recording, Willetts left again and the band recruited Ingram permanently after he left Benediction.

 In November 1998, Earache Records released Who Dares Wins, a compilation featuring various older recordings, including the Spearhead and Cenotaph EPs.
-The band members themselves do not approve of the compilation's release and warn not to buy it, considering it a cheap cash-in from Earache.
-Originally, it was titled No Guts - No Glory but the title was changed because one song on Mercenary has the same title and Metal Blade Records objected.
-Following the release of Mercenary, the band embarked on a tour of Europe, called Into the Killing Zone, with Ingram on vocals.
-Thomas departed since he lacked interest in the musical direction of Bolt Thrower.
+The band members did not approve of the compilation's release and warned not to buy it, considering it a cheap cash-in from Earache.
+Originally, it was titled No Guts - No Glory, but the title was changed because one song on Mercenary had the same title and Metal Blade Records objected.
+Following the release of Mercenary, the band embarked on a European tour called Into the Killing Zone with Ingram on vocals.
+Thomas departed because he lacked interest in Bolt Thrower's musical direction.

-After a short European tour in 2001 (which only consisted of five dates), they started to work on a new album.
+After a five-date European tour in 2001, they started to work on a new album.
 Honour - Valour - Pride was released in Europe on 19 November 2001, and in the United States on 15 January 2002 on Metal Blade Records, and shows a progression from the direction taken on Mercenary.
 It contains nine tracks; the digipak includes one bonus track.
-Kearns returned to the band after he settled his things in his life.
+Kearns returned to the band after he settled his personal life.